-A total of six inspections were carried out at the two sites during the monitoring period.
-With regards to consents for the discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
-Air inspections focused on plant processes with associated actual and potential emission sources and characteristics, including potential odour, dust, noxious or offensive emissions.
-Sources of data being collected by the Company were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
+Seven inspections were undertaken during the monitoring period (Table2).
+With regard to consents for the abstraction of or discharge to water, the main points of interest were site processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
+Air inspections focused on site processes with associated actual and potential emission sources and characteristics, including potential odour, dust, noxious or offensive emissions.
+Sources of data being collected by NPDC were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
 The neighbourhood was surveyed for environmental effects.